codex-semantics-library/patricia-tree/README.md

   the documentation of `HASHED_VALUE.polyeq` for details.
   Note that this is the case in the default implementations `HashedValue` and `HeterogeneousHashedValue`.
+- All hash-consing functors are **generative**, since each functor call will create a new hash-table to store the created nodes.
+Calling a functor twice with same arguments will lead to two numbering systems for identifiers, and thus the types should not be considered compatible.

 ### Interfaces